List of television shows notable for negative reception: Reality television series

 Making a Music Star: At the time of its premiere, according to overnight ratings from Nielsen Media Research, the first episode of The One was the lowest-rated series premiere in ABC history, and the second-worst such episode in the history of American broadcast television, scoring only 3.2 million total viewers (1.1 rating in the 18–49 demographic), and fifth place in its timeslot.
 In Canada, the premiere of The One on CBC had 236,000 viewers, which trailed far behind Canadian Idol on CTV and Rock Star: Supernova on Global, each scoring around one million viewers.
 The next night's results episode fared even worse in the United States ratings, sinking to a 1.0 rating in the 18–49 demographic.
 The re-run of night 1's episode (which preceded the results show) plunged to an embarrassingly low 0.6 average in the vital demo ratings.
 The poor performance of the show helped ABC measure its lowest-rated night in the network's history (among 18–49s), finishing tied for sixth place.
-The series was ultimately cancelled after a second week of poor results.
+The series was ultimately canceled after a second week of poor results.
 According to CBC executive Kirstine Layfield, in terms of resources and money, The One "had the most backing from ABC than any summer show has ever had (sic)".
 The One was touted as a show that would dethrone American Idol, then the most-watched show in the United States; such high expectations for the series made the resounding public rejection of it all the more spectacular.
 Canadian ratings have dipped as low as 150,000 – not necessarily out of step with the CBC's usual summer ratings, although much lower than the broadcaster's stated expectations for primetime audiences, in the one-million range.
 The CBC initially insisted that despite the cancellation, a planned Canadian version may still go ahead, citing the success of the format in Quebec (Star Académie) and Britain (the BBC's Fame Academy).
 The network confirmed that the show will not air in fall 2006 – in fact, the show had never been given a fall timeslot – but the show was "still under development".
 Critical response was limited but generally negative.
 A 2018 article on TV By the Numbers identified the show as "the nadir of ABC's forays into music competitions", among a list of seven major flops in the format ABC had attempted in the 21st century (the article noted in its headline "ABC is terrible at music shows").
 John de Mol Jr. (the creator of The One) would later find much greater success with his next music-based reality contest, The Voice.